-- Satisfactorily complete all courses in the program. - Complete the aggregate number of credit hours in a program with a minimum cumulative grade point average (GPA) of 2.0. - 3.
-Participate in College-wide or programspecific assessment activities. - Meet the minimum residency requirements as defined in the Central Maine Community College catalog. - 5.
-Fulfill all financial obligations to the College in order to receive a degree or certificate.
+- 1. Satisfactorily complete all courses in the program. - 2.
+Complete the aggregate number of credit hours in a program with a minimum cumulative grade point average (GPA) of 2.0. - 3.
+Participate in College-wide or programspecific assessment activities. - 4.
+Meet the minimum residency requirements as defined in the Central Maine Community College catalog. - 5.
+Fulfill all financial obligations to the College or agree to a repayment plan if more than \$500 is owed.